Le Musee de Saint Boniface in the French Quarter of Winnipeg, Manitoba, Canada, showcases French-Canadian and Métis heritage and history

 The museum tells the history of the fur trade and the voyageurs, French Canadians who engaged in the transporting of furs by canoe.
 It also tells the story of early French-Canadian life in what was then the Red River Settlement.

 One of the stories told in detail is that of Jean-Baptiste Lagimodière and Marie-Anne Gaboury.
 Jean-Baptiste Lagimodière was typical of the first French Canadians who settled in the Canadian West.
 Around 1800, he was a voyageur travelling between Montreal and Fort William, which is now part of Thunder Bay, Ontario.
 He married a First Nations woman “according to the custom of the country” and had three daughters.
+One of those daughters became the mother of Louis Riel.
 When his contract was up, he returned to Montreal and married Marie-Anne Gaboury.
 He returned west.
 Defying convention, Marie-Anne went with him.
 They eventually settled in the newly established Red River Settlement in 1815.
 Marie-Anne was not a typical woman of her time.
 She adapted to her husband’s nomadic lifestyle, travelled with him across the prairies, and learnt to be self-sufficient during his long absences on hunting trips.

 Red River carts were two-wheeled carts made entirely of wood and animal hide.
 Nails, which were expensive or unavailable, were not used in their construction.
 The carts were drawn by oxen, horses or mules, and were used primarily for transporting furs.